San Diego Zoo: Asian Passage

-Throughout the 1980s, this part of the zoo also housed the first group of snub-nosed monkeys outside of their native China.
+By April 2019, the giant panda exhibit had closed.
+The pandas in the enclosure had been repatriated to China after successfully serving its conservation mission.
+Since the closing of Panda Trek, the exhibit had been repurposed to display other Chinese animals, including golden takins, red pandas, Mang Mountain pit vipers, Amur leopards, snow leopards and an exhibit comparing several types of bamboo.

+In November 1984, the Chinese Wildlife Protection Association, the Ministry of Urban and Rural Construction and Environmental Protection, the Ministry of Forestry, and the Chengdu Zoo formed a Chinese delegation to the United States to carry a pair of Sichuan snub-nosed monkeys to the San Diego Zoo for a 13-day exhibition of snub-nosed monkeys.
+This was the first time that golden snub-nosed monkeys were exhibited abroad.

+In November 2023, General Secretary of the Chinese Communist Party Xi Jinping hinted at the return of giant pandas to the zoo as a "gesture that China is ready to continue cooperation with the U.S. on panda conservation."
+In June 2024, a pair of pandas, named Yun Chuan and Xin Bao, were loaned to the zoo.
+The two giant pandas made their debut at the San Diego Zoo on August 8, 2024.

 Urban Jungle

-The Urban Jungle houses different animals including a small herd of Masai giraffes, Soemmerring's gazelles, American flamingos, a Grant's zebra, a miniature Mediterranean donkey and cheetahs.
-Many of the Zoo's animal ambassadors live there including a binturongs, fennec foxes, Cape porcupines, southern three-banded armadillos, and southern ground hornbills.
-The giraffes living here are on what was Elephant Mesa.
-There is also a theater where the zoo has its "Animals in Action" show.
+The Urban Jungle houses different animals including a herd of five Masai giraffes (including a calf born on July 4, 2025), Soemmerring's gazelles, American flamingoes, a Grant's zebra, a miniature donkey and a male Indian rhinoceros named Maza.
+Many of the Zoo's animal ambassadors live there including a binturong, southern ground hornbills,red kangaroos, fennec foxes, South African cheetahs and Cape porcupines.

 Polar Bear Plunge

 Polar Bear Plunge, which opened in 1996, and was renovated in March 2010, houses over 30 species representing the Arctic.
-The main animals in the area are the three polar bears, named Kalluk, Chinook, and Tatqiq.
-More animals that make their home in the Plunge include reindeer (or caribou), Canada lynx and black-billed magpies.
-An underwater viewing area is available to observe the polar bears swimming in their 130000 USgal pool.
+The main animals in the area are the two female polar bears, named Chinook and Tatqiq.
+More animals that make their home in the Plunge include reindeer, arctic foxes, racoons, eurasian lynx and an underwater viewing area is available to observe the polar bears swimming in their 130000 USgal pool.

-Farther down the path lies the arctic aviary, home to diving ducks including buffleheads, harlequin ducks, redheads, smews, Eurasian wigeons, northern pintails, canvasbacks, mallards, cinnamon teals, hooded mergansers and ruddy ducks.
-The aviary houses more than 25 species of duck.
+Farther down the path lies an aviary with several species of diving ducks.
 Some of the horticultural highlights include giant redwood trees, many different pine trees, and manzanita.

-Just up the path of Polar Bear Plunge is Northwest passage, housing mountain lions, maned wolves, Patagonian maras, giant anteaters, gerenuk, bontebok, Grévy's zebras, lesser kudu, Speke's gazelles, Chacoan peccaries, as well as the Eagle Canyon, home to Andean condors, harpy eagles, ornate hawk eagles and Steller's sea eagles.
+Just up the path of Polar Bear Plunge is Northwest Passage, housing mountain lions, maned wolves, giant anteaters, Patagonian maras, gerenuk, bontebok, tufted deer, Grévy's zebras, musk deer, Cuvier's gazelle, lesser kudu, Speke's gazelles, Chacoan Peccarys, as well as the Eagle Canyon, home to Andean condors, harpy eagles, ornate hawk eagles and Steller's sea eagles.